 # 3 – Bird Song

 Following the tragic death of Janis Joplin at the age of just 27 years old, Garcia and Hunter paid tribute to their friend with the magnificent “Bird Song.”
 A sumptuous, wonderfully tender number that drips with emotion without ever crossing the line into sentimentality, it’s one of the highlights of Garcia’s first solo album.

 # 2 – The Wheel

-Some songs take weeks, months, even years to get right.
+Some songs take weeks, months, or even years to get right.
 Some take minutes.
 The deliciously hooky “The Wheel” is a prime example of the second kind.
 In the middle of recording his first solo album, Garcia started bashing away at the piano.
-Dead drummer Bill Kreutzmann joined in, and between the pair of them, they managed to concoct a rip-roaring piece of classic rock.
-Hunter later chimed in with some weird but wonderful lyrics about the circle of life, Garcia added some harmonies and guitar, and the result ended up becoming one of his signature tunes.
+Dead drummer Bill Kreutzmann joined in, and they managed to concoct a rip-roaring piece of classic rock between them.
+Hunter later chimed in with some weird but beautiful lyrics about the circle of life.
+Garcia added some harmonies and guitar, and the result ended up becoming one of his signature tunes.

 # 1- Sugaree

 Finally, we come to “Sugaree,” the highlight of Garcia’s debut album and, all these years later, still his finest piece of work.
 On the surface, it’s a sunny ode to a dancing hippie chick.
 But this is a song written by Robert Hunter – surface readings don’t cut it.
 Dig beneath the laid-back, breezy chug and you’ll find a song dripping with menace.
 Richly textured, executed with precision, and accompanied by an astonishingly raw bassline from Phil Lesh, it’s Garcia’s magnum opus